nxskok/pasias/docs/07-sign-mood-median.md

 ```

+So values for the median all the way up to and including 57.5 are in
+the confidence interval.

 Now for the other end of the interval.
 I'm going to do this a
 different way: more efficient, but less transparent.
 The first thing I